n3bojs4/DnsLogger/README.md

 A Fake dns server which log all the requests in a redis stream.
 The server replies with i don't know :)

+## static dir
+All css and js needed by the app.